CSE442-17F/idyll-walkthrough/README.md

   * Remove the node_modules folder and retry the install completely.
 To do this:
     * delete the “node_modules” folder that is located in the root of the idyll project folder, rerun the install command

+### Windows Issues

+I’ve just released a new version (v2.0.7) that fixes issues when running in the default windows prompt, outside of the linux subsystem.
+To upgrade, navigate to the root folder of your idyll project, and run:

+`npm install --save idyll@latest`

+Note, if this install fails, you may need to clear the cache: `npm cache clean` and run it again.